Expert Advice: 01639 849847 - Mon - Fri 9am to 5:00pm

 When it comes to ladder stability, as we touched on in point number 1, the base is everything.
 No matter how careful you are further up, if the bottom slips, the whole ladder’s going down with you.

-This is why many people opt for a safety base, which grips the ground securely, providing a solid, non-slip foundation that holds the feet of the ladder firmly in place, even on uneven surfaces like grass, gravel, tarmac or block paving.
+This is why many people opt for a safety base that grips the ground securely, providing a solid, non-slip foundation that keeps the ladder’s feet firmly in place, even on uneven surfaces such as grass, gravel, tarmac, or block paving.

 It also spreads the load more evenly, which is great for preventing your ladder legs from sinking into softer ground.

-A leviliser is a similar product, which provides a virtually instant firm level surface for sloping or uneven ground.
+A leveller is a similar product, which provides a virtually instant firm level surface for sloping or uneven ground.

 4. Always Maintain Three Points of Contact